GitHubRulesOK/SumatraPDF-Plus/README.md

     [
 ]
 ```
 The earliest was PicColo330.hta for SumatraPDF 3.3+.
 This was more limited as it could only SET the HL colour in adjoining SumatraPDF-settings.txt file.
-So it is used via File Menu used before a batch of highlights as there was no "hot key" then.
+So it is called via File Menu to use before a batch of highlights as there was no "hot key" then.
 ```
 	[
 		CommandLine = "C:\Users\  path to \SumatraPDF\3.3\PicColo330.hta"